Jan 22, 2025

 Traditional GenAI metrics focus on evaluating the final response of a LLM, measuring things like factuality, PII leakage, toxicity, bias, and more.
 With agents, there’s a lot more happening under the hood before arriving at a final action.
 Agents use an LLM Planner to make decisions and determine what relevant tools to call to reach a final action based on its understanding of a user’s intent and goals.

 What this means in practice is that under-the-hood agents involve multiple steps to get from user input to final action, and there are any number of paths that an agent may take.
 While this flexibility is considered a key value proposition of agents, it also increases potential points of failure.
 Galileo has built a set of proprietary LLM-as-a-Judge metrics specifically for developers building agents.
-The metrics in our Agentic Evaluations include:
+The metrics in our Agentic Evaluations include.

 • Tool Selection Quality: Did the LLM Planner select the correct tool and arguments?